JuliaPy/SymPy.jl/examples/matrices.md

 [Sym(1) -1; 3 4; 0 2]
 ```

-!!! note "Alert"

-   The use of `sympy.Matrix` is strongly discouraged, as it does not work as desired when used with symbolic values.

 ----

 To make it easy to make column vectors, a list of elements is considered to be